Ay-slim/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use one loop in your code
 You are not allowed to store numbers or strings in a variable You are not allowed to import any module

+6-print_comb3.py:
+Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space The two digits must be different
+01 and 10 are considered the same combination of the two digits 0 and 1 Print only the smallest combination of two digits Numbers should be printed in ascending order, with two digits The last number should be followed by a new line
+You can only use no more than 3 print functions with string format You can only use no more than 2 loops in your code
+You are not allowed to store numbers or strings in a variable You are not allowed to import any module

+7-islower.py:
+Write a function that checks for lowercase character.
+Prototype: def islower(c):
+Returns True if c is lowercase
+Returns False otherwise
+You are not allowed to import any module
+You are not allowed to use str.upper() and str.isupper()
+Tips: ord()
+You don’t need to understand __import__